fpedd/ees-pees/backend/README.md

         hit a lot of obstacles.

-These two reward classes can be easily overwritten to create your own reward class for training.
-How you can overwrite the default reward functions you find in the section about how to use WebotsGym and the swapping of classes.
+These two reward classes can easily be overwritten to create your own reward class for training.
+How to overwrite the default reward functions is described in the section about how to use WebotsGym and the swapping of classes.

 ### Action class
 Also for the action class we have different classes.
-Here we actually have 3 different classes.
+Here we actually have three different classes.
 One class is for the grid world (webotsgym/env/grid/action.py), the other two are for the continuous action space (webotsgym/env/action/continuous.py & webotsgym/env/action/discrete.py) and differ by how "continuous" the actions are.

 #### WbtActContinuous webotsgym/env/action/continuous.py
 This action class actually allows completely continuous actions for direction and speed from [-1 to 1].
 You can set a bound for the class which can limit the maximum of the space.
-For absolut actions it is fixed to (1,1).
+For absolute actions it is fixed to (1,1).

 #### WbtActDiscrete webotsgym/env/action/discrete.py
-This action class gives fix values for the direction and speed so that the action space is actually not continuous anymore but still quite big by size.
+This action class gives fixed values for the direction and speed so that the action space is actually not continuous anymore.
+The size of the action space can be configured using the `directions` and `speeds` parameters.
 The possible actions are the following:

 	Generate matrix of possible actions.
 Rows are possible speeds, columns possible directions.
-The following symetric grid is generated by settings: direcstions = 5
+The following symetric grid is generated by settings: directions = 5
         range_direction = 0.3
         speeds = 3
         range_speed = 0.1